 1. Tempeh

-Tempeh, a fermented soy product, contains a substantial amount of lysine, making it a valuable addition to plant-based diets where lysine-rich foods may be limited.
-Incorporating tempeh into meals can contribute to meeting lysine requirements and supporting a well-rounded vegan nutritional profile.
+Tempeh is a fermented soy product that contains a substantial amount of lysine.
+It’s a great addition to plant-based diets.
+Incorporating tempeh into your meals can definitely contribute to meeting your lysine requirements.

 Tempeh Lysine Content